MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ### 7. Do I need to plan a database server maintenance downtime for this change?

-No. Since the change here is only on the client side to connect to the database server, there's no maintenance downtime needed for the database server for this change.
+No. Since the change here's only on the client side to connect to the database server, there's no maintenance downtime needed for the database server for this change.

 ### 8. If I create a new server after November 30, 2022, will I be affected?